EU Settlement Scheme

 You need to apply if you are an EU citizen or a non-EU family member of an EU citizen (including children), this includes those with a UK permanent residence document.
 You do not need to apply if you have indefinite leave to remain or enter but you can if you want to.
 Visit GOV.UK to find out more about your rights in relation to the EU Settlement Scheme.

-You need to be a resident in the UK by 31 December 2020 (or the date the UK leaves the EU, in the event of a no deal).
+You need to be a resident in the UK by 31 December 2020.
 If you have been a resident in the UK for five continuous years or more you will be eligible for settled status.
 If you have been a resident for less than five continuous years you will be eligible for pre-settled status.

 When can I apply?

-The EU Settlement Scheme is open and you have until 30 June 2021 (or 31 December 2020, in the event of a no deal).
+The EU Settlement Scheme is open and you have until 30 June 2021 to apply, however, it is recommended you start your application early.
 Application guidance can be found on GOV.UK.
 Once you have read the guidance you can start your application.

 Advice for businesses and employers